Qapital Review 2021: Pricing, FAQs, and Opinions

 In fact, the majority of Americans have less than $500 in their savings account.

 Having money in a savings account is important.
 It can help you avoid costly debt if you ever encounter a financial emergency.
 You can also use your savings to fund goals like going on vacation or buying a new car.

 Qapital is a bank that aims to make it easier to save by offering fun ways to automate the process and powerful goal tracking tools.

 What is Qapital?

-Qapital is a free savings app that aims to make it easier to save towards your goals.
-It does this by integrating standard checking accounts with a sleek, easy-to-use app and a number of innovative automation tools.
+Qapital is a low-cost savings app that aims to make it easier to save towards your goals.
+It does this by integrating a standard checking account with a sleek, easy-to-use app and a number of innovative automation tools.